LivingMatterLab/BrainFEM/README.md

 #-------------------------------------#\
 Getting started (for MacOS)\
 #-------------------------------------#
-1) Download and install anaconda: https://www.anaconda.com/download/#macos\
+1) Download and install anaconda (Python 2.7 version): https://www.anaconda.com/download/#macos\
 2) Download and install paraview: https://www.paraview.org/download/\
 3) Install vtk by running from the terminal: conda install -c anaconda vtk \
 4) Test that Cython is working correctly by running Main.py in the TestCython directory.
 From terminal, run: python Main.py\